sojuker/sojuker.github.io/_posts/2017-03-08-reading-es6-spec.md

 The LexicalEnvironment and VariableEnvironment components of an execution context are always Lexical Environments.
 When an execution context is created its LexicalEnvironment and VariableEnvironment components initially have the same value.

-Execution contexts representing the evaluation of generator objects have the additional state components Generator, which is The GeneratorObject that this execution context is evaluating.

 In most situations only the running execution context is directly manipulated by algorithms within this specification.
 Hence when the terms “LexicalEnvironment”, and “VariableEnvironment” are used without qualification they are in reference to those components of the running execution context.

+Execution contexts representing the evaluation of generator objects have the additional state components Generator, which is The GeneratorObject that this execution context is evaluating.

-### 8.3.1 ResolveBinding ( name, [env] )
+### 8.3.1 ResolveBinding(name, [env])

 The ResolveBinding abstract operation is used to determine the binding of name passed as a String value.
 The optional argument env can be used to explicitly provide the Lexical Environment that is to be searched for the binding.
-During execution of ECMAScript code, ResolveBinding is performed using the following algorithm:
+`During execution of ECMAScript code`, ResolveBinding is performed using the following algorithm:

 1. If env was not passed or if env is undefined, then
 2. Let env be the running execution context’s LexicalEnvironment.